SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-3. Tower/Lab#3_Tower.md

 Before this, you need to check Kafka brokers are running, and there exists the topic named `resource`.

+you can check by excuting this command on consumer container
 ```bash
 bin/kafka-topics.sh --describe --zookeeper localhost:2181 --topic resource # Check existence of topic `resource` of zookeeper in localhost:2181
 ```